-There was a consensus that the study should seek information from Treasurers who had been issuing driver's licenses for at least three years.
+A consensus was reached that the study should seek information from Treasurers who had been issuing driver's licenses for at least three years.
 There was also agreement that nine "typical" counties should be asked to participate: three counties with low issuance levels, three with medium issuance levels, and three with high issuance activity.
 There was also agreement that DOT would draft a survey to gather data on activities which could be timed and measured so a direct cost for performing the work could be determined.
-This data would include 34 activities within the five primary areas of driver license activity which are as follows:
+It was determined that this data would include 34 activities within the five primary areas of driver license activity which are as follows: